5 Steps to Start and Grow Your Supplier Diversity Program

 4. Establish Goals and Best Practice

-While monitoring your supplier diversity programs’ performance, it’s important to evaluate several metrics.
-While these will vary based on your needs and goals, some are not always what you first think of, so here’s a few to get you started:
+These will vary based on your needs and goals, but here’s a few to get you started:

 - Number of new diverse suppliers onboarded